adam2392/causal-networkx/docs/api.rst

 Most-used classes
 =================
 These are the causal classes for Structural Causal Models (SCMs), or various causal graphs encountered in the literature.
+To see a breakdown of different inner graph functionalities, see the :ref:`Graph API <graph_api>` page.

 .. currentmodule:: causal_networkx